-And here we come to what Opacic and other OCSA boosters believe is the crucial backstory: The fight over a bill for educating students with special needs.
+And here we come to what Opacic and other OCSA boosters believe is the crucial backstory: The fight over a demand the school pay millions to fund the education of students with special needs.

-Under state law, charter schools are required to contribute a “fair share” of their revenues to help cover those costs.
-Santa Ana Unified says it didn’t collect all of those “fair share” funds from the district’s charter schools over many years.
-In March 2019, the district sent invoices for millions in back funding.
-OCSA’s share amounted to more than $19 million.
+The district sent those invoices because under state law, charter schools are required to contribute a "fair share" of their revenues to help cover those costs.
+Santa Ana Unified says it didn't collect all of those "fair share" funds from the district's charter schools over many years.
+In March 2019, the district sought millions in back funding.
+OCSA's share amounted to more than $19 million.

 In May, OCSA responded — with a lawsuit seeking to prevent the district from withholding state funding to make up for the alleged shortfall.

 Opacic thinks retaliation for this legal drama is the real reason why OCSA came under the district's microscope.
 Alfonso Jimenez, the district's deputy superintendent of educational services, insists it's just the authorizer trying to do its oversight responsibilities.